 1. Dachshunds

-Dachshunds are known for their stubborn nature, and this can make potty training a challenge.
+Dachshunds are known for their stubborn nature, which can challenge potty training.
 They are also prone to separation anxiety, which can make the process even more difficult.

 2. Bichon Frises

-Bichon Frises are small and cute, but they can be challenging to potty train.
+Bichon Frises are small and cute but can be challenging to potty train.
 They have a small bladder and require frequent potty breaks.
 They are also prone to anxiety, which can make accidents more likely.

 3. Chihuahuas

-Chihuahuas are tiny, but they can be a big challenge when it comes to potty training.
+Chihuahuas are tiny but can be a big challenge in potty training.
 They are notoriously difficult to housebreak and require consistent and patient training.

 4. Jack Russell Terriers

-Jack Russell Terriers are intelligent and energetic, but they can be stubborn when it comes to potty training.
-They require a lot of exercise and mental stimulation, and they can become easily distracted during training sessions.
+Jack Russell Terriers are intelligent and energetic but can be stubborn in potty training.
+They require a lot of exercise and mental stimulation and can become easily distracted during training sessions.

 5. Siberian Huskies